ARMmbed/mbed-os/features/filesystem/littlefs/README.md

-## mbed wrapper for the little filesystem
+## Mbed wrapper for the little filesystem

 This is the mbed wrapper for [littlefs](https://github.com/geky/littlefs), a little fail-safe filesystem designed for embedded systems.